rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

-So "stage0 std artifacts" are in fact the output of the downloaded stage0 compiler, and are going to be used for anything built by the stage0 compiler: e.g. `rustc`, `test` artifacts.
+So "stage0 std artifacts" are in fact the output of the downloaded stage0 compiler, and are going to be used for anything built by the stage0 compiler: e.g. `rustc` artifacts.
 When it announces that it is "building stage1 std artifacts" it has moved on to the next bootstrapping phase.
 This pattern continues in latter stages.